nice-digital/next-web/web/README.md

 Replace `product` with the actual product ID from local Publications.

-## Design Sytem dependencies
+## Design System dependencies

-### Previewing changes from design sytem
+### Previewing changes from design system

-    - Navigate to the `web` directory in your termimal in Visual Studio code and install Nice Design Sytem alpha version.
+    - Navigate to the `web` directory in your termimal in Visual Studio code and install Nice Design System alpha version.
     - If you are facing issues with specific component install them seperately to the corresponding alpha versions.
     - Once your compoent changes are release ,install the latest design system version